teddygroves/sphincter/docs/flow.md

 including both measurement types would be a good topic for future analysis.

-It is also interesting to note the main area where our flux and speed models disagree, namely the effect corresponding the vessel type sphincter.
-According to our model, the sphincter tends to have the lowest RBC speed of all vessels but the highest flux.
+It is also interesting to note the main area where our flux and speed models disagree, namely the effect corresponding to the vessel type sphincter.
+According to our models, the sphincter has the lowest RBC speed of all vessels but the highest flux.

 :::{#fig-flow-shared}